BiomioAuth/node-red-contrib-biomio/README.md

 Before using this node, you should register on our site [https://biom.io](https://biom.io) and get **appId**, **appKey**

-after that add our node to your flow and configure it.
+after that, add our node to your flow and configure it.

 ## Usage